Antwi09302005/Michael-Antwi-Portfolio/README.md

 My goal was to make clear data-driven of the BMW dealership profitability.
 This goal was achieved but with more time I’d like to connect this chart with real-time databases for updates.

-#### Summary:

-This project uses Microsoft Excel to check vehicle profitability for a BMW dealership, to help identify vehicles that are not meeting profit expectations while also guiding pricing decisions using data and visualization.